cabforum/forum/Bylaws.md

 ## 3.3 Probationary Member

-There is a probationary period of at least six (6) months for any applicant seeking to join the Forum as a full voting member.
+An applicant for voting membership but awaiting full qualification.
+There is a probationary period of at least six (6) months for any applicant seeking to join a CWG and the Forum as a full voting member.
+During the probationary period, representatives of the organization must attend at least 30% of all relevant CWG and Forum meetings.
+Probationary membership is valid for 12 months and may be renewed as decided by the CWG.
+In order to be a Probationary Member, an organization must sign the Forum’s IPR Policy Agreement and apply for membership in at least one CWG.
+Probationary Members may attend face-to-face meetings, communicate with Voting Members on the Member Mail List, and access the Member Wiki Website.
+Probationary Members are not entitled to vote except on special straw polls of the Forum or CWGs (e.g. when selecting meeting dates, locations, etc.).

+## 3.4 Non-Voting Member

+Non-voting membership is by invitation of the Forum to an organization that does not qualify, or no longer qualifies (see section 2.2), for full voting status as a Certificate Issuer or Certificate Consumer under any Working Group's charter.

+In order to be a Non-Voting Member, an organization must sign the Forum’s IPR Policy Agreement and indicate which CWG(s) the organization wishes to join.

+Non-Voting Members may attend face-to-face meetings, communicate with Voting Members on the Member Mail List, and access the Member Wiki Website.

+Non-Voting Members are not entitled to vote except on special straw polls of the Forum or CWGs (e.g. when selecting meeting dates, locations, etc.).

-## 3.4 Other Parties
+## 3.5 Other Parties

 The public may follow the Forum’s activities by reading all postings on the Public Mail List and the Public Web Site.
 Questions or comments to the Forum may be sent to Questions Mail List.